christam27/csci4140-group8/README.md

 2. put the "subscription_manager.xml" in the same direct directory of the chrome extension.

-3. open the exnteiosn management page by chrome://extensions.
+3. open the exntension management page by chrome://extensions.

 4. enable developer mode for chrome extension.